Production Deployment Checklist

 -

-Performance monitoring - Track application performance
+Performance monitoring - Track response times

-- Monitor API response times
+- Monitor API response times and redirect latency

 - Track database query performance